cider/cider/README.md

 ## Tips and Tricks ##

-Cider can be used to simply add build slaves to some existing CI server.
+Cider can be used to simply add build slaves to other CI servers.
 All that is necessary is to run `cider build` from within the other CI server.
 That will stream the build output to the console and the other CI server will take care of saving of the build output.
 This is very handy in case you fancy certain CI server solution, but you need a build slave environment that